gsudre/lab_notes/baseline_prediction/011-ML_results_summary_for_review.md

 There is **A TON** of things that we can do to improve these results, and I have lots of notes on things we discussed on it.
 Let me know if it's helpful for the document and I'll summarize them here.

+# 2019-03-21 13:02:47

+Philip said he's only interest on methods.
+So, here's the idea:

+We will start by developing models within data-domains.
+Specifically, separate models will be trained to predict ADHD-related variables (e.g. diagnosis, symptoms) within structural brain images, white-matter anatomical estimates, and functional connectivity (resting state) data.
+There will also be separate models to predict ADHD-related variables from SNP data, neurocognitive behavioral tests, and socio-economic variables.
+This approach gives us an idea of the predictive power of each data domain.
+Domain-specific predictions will be combined using a weighted majority voting scheme.

+We will employ two different types of models in this analysis: linear and nonlinear.
+For prediction of continuous variables, we will use elastic nets and a gradient boosting regressor.
+For dichotomous classification, we will use a linear support vector machine and a gradient boosting classifier.
+This approach allows for testing whether more complex (nonlinear) models can derive useful relationships in the data.

+In order to produce generalizable models that are not overfit to our data, for each data domain we will first split the dataset into training and validation set.
+We will perform feature selection and model hyperparameter tuning through cross-validation inside the training set only.
+The validation set will be used solely to provide an estimate of the accuracy of the predictions of the best trained model.